 Lienholder change

-Any other owner listed on the title must appear with you and bring their identification.
-(If an owner cannot appear, they may complete and sign an Appointment of Agent form and provide a photocopy of their driver’s license.)
+- If an owner cannot appear, they can complete an Appointment of Agent form and provide a photocopy of their driver’s license.

 You will need: